MatchPatern/source/door.md

 - LOOM method (recursive reading)
 - All articles and tools
 - Points system for playful depth tracking
-- Goddess layer (the princess was always a goddess)
 - Chicken 🐣 (for when you need to laugh)

 Start from complete foundation, not fragments.